root-project/root/documentation/primer/filio.md

 ### Optimisation Regarding N-tuples ###

 ROOT automatically applies compression algorithms on n-tuples to reduce the memory consumption.
-A value that is in most cases only zero will consume only small space on your disk (but it has to be deflated on reading).
+A value that is in most cases the same will consume only small space on your disk (but it has to be decompressed on reading).
 Nevertheless, you should think about the design of your n-tuples and your analyses as soon as the processing time exceeds some minutes.